backdrop-contrib/terms_of_use/README.txt

 QUESTION:
-I installed the module, but I am wandering, how to ask already registered users to check again "Tem of Use" Box, after an update of the Terms of Use Node ?
+I installed the module, but I am wondering, how to ask already registered users to check again "Tem of Use" Box, after an update of the Terms of Use Node ?